GP ADHD Prescribing in Queensland

 Can a QLD GP prescribe Vyvanse?

 Yes.
-Vyvanse (lisdexamfetamine) is one of the PBS-listed stimulant medications that trained Queensland GPs can prescribe for adult ADHD patients.
+Vyvanse (lisdexamfetamine) is one of the PBS-listed stimulant medications that specialist Queensland GPs can prescribe for adult ADHD patients.
 Along with methylphenidate (Ritalin, Concerta), these are the primary stimulant options available through the GP prescribing pathway in Queensland.
+Real-time prescription monitoring applies to all stimulant prescriptions.

 Do I need a psychiatrist for ADHD in Queensland?

 Not necessarily for adults.
-Since November 2024, trained Queensland GPs can diagnose and prescribe ADHD stimulant medication for adult patients without requiring a psychiatrist referral.
-However, for patients under 18, a shared-care arrangement with a psychiatrist is still required.
+Since 1 December 2025, specialist GPs holding FRACGP or FACRRM fellowship can diagnose and prescribe ADHD stimulant medication for adult patients aged 18+ without requiring a psychiatrist referral.
+Paediatricians are also now authorised for young adults aged 18-24.
+For children aged 4-17, all doctors can continue prescribing as before.
 Many adults who previously faced 6-18 month specialist wait times can now access assessment and treatment through their GP.

 Can children get ADHD medication from a GP in Queensland?